-- Travelers should expect to make nearly all of their purchases in cash.
-With the exception of a Tibet travel agency and a few high-end hotels credit/debit cards are not accepted anywhere.
+Travelers should expect to make nearly all of their purchases in cash.
+With the exception of a Tibet travel agency and a few high-end hotels, most merchants do not accept international credit cards or debit cards.
 However the Bank of China, in Lhasa, can process cash advances from many major credit cards.

 Reliable ATMs are available in a variety of locations; travelers have reported success using Bank of China and International Construction Bank of China ATMs.
 Not all banks process international ATM transactions.
 To avoid problems accessing funds it’s best to withdraw cash before leaving Lhasa.

 How To Prepare